frenda717/CKAD/Udemy Mock Exams/Udemy-Mock04.md

-09. On cluster2, a new deployment called cube-alpha-apd has been created in the alpha-ns-apd namespace using the image kodekloud/webapp-color:v2.
+09. (概念其實很簡單! scale replicas) On cluster2, a new deployment called cube-alpha-apd has been created in the alpha-ns-apd namespace using the image kodekloud/webapp-color:v2.
 This deployment will test a newer version of the alpha app.

-    Configure the deployment in such a way that the alpha-apd-service service routes less than 40% of traffic to the new deployment.
+    Configure the deployment in such a way that the alpha-apd-service service routes **less than 40% of traffic to the new deployment**.
+    -> cube-alpha-apd 新的 v2 原本是50 %  題目要求: less than 40% of traffic 。 10 pods * 40 % = 4 pods -> 需要少於4pods, 那就scale down 為3 pods 或是更少(詳解設置為2 pods)
+    -> ruby-alpha-apd 舊的 v1 原本是50%
     NOTE: - Do not increase the replicas of the ruby-alpha-apd deployment.

     For this question, please set the context to cluster2 by running: kubectl config use-context cluster2

-    Run the following command to change the context: - kubectl config use-context cluster2
+    Solution:

     In this task, we will use the kubectl command.
-Here are the steps: - The cube-alpha-apd and ruby-alpha-apd deployment has 5-5 replicas.
+Here are the steps: -
+    a.
+The cube-alpha-apd and ruby-alpha-apd deployment has 5-5 replicas.
 The alpha-apd-service service now routes traffic to 10 pods in total (5 replicas on the ruby-alpha-apd deployment and 5 replicas from cube-alpha-apd deployment).

-    Solution:
-    Use the kubectl get command to list the following deployments: -

-    kubectl get deploy -n alpha-ns-apd
+    Use the kubectl get command to list the following deployments: - kubectl get deploy -n alpha-ns-apd

     Since the service distributes traffic to all pods equally, in this case, approximately 50% of the traffic will go to cube-alpha-apd deployment.

-    To reduce this below 40%, scale down the pods on the cube-alpha-apd deployment to the minimum to 2.
+    b.
+To reduce this below 40%, **scale down the pods on the cube-alpha-apd deployment to the minimum to 2**.

-    kubectl scale deployment --replicas=2 cube-alpha-apd -n alpha-ns-apd
+    **kubectl scale deployment --replicas=2 cube-alpha-apd -n alpha-ns-apd**

     Once this is done, only ~40% of traffic should go to the v2 version.

-10. We have deployed an application in the green-space namespace. we also deployed the ingress controller and the ingress resource.
+10. (Fix Ingress Controller Error) We have deployed an application in the green-space namespace. we also deployed the ingress controller and the ingress resource.

     However, currently, the ingress controller is not working as expected.
 Inspect the ingress definitions and troubleshoot the issue so that the services are accessible as per the ingress resource definition.